IbnHanif/IbnHanif/README.md

 ## 🧠 A Bit More

-- Muslim · Mira Bhayandar, Maharashtra
+- Muslim · Mira Bhayandar, Maharashtra, India
 - Celibate by choice — discipline is a lifestyle, not just a habit
 - Self-hosts tools to understand them, not just use them
 - Obsidian for thinking, LazyVim for building, Terminal for everything else